computefoundation/gnu-linux-shell-scripting/README.md

 </div>
 <br><br><br>

-**Gnu-linux-shell-use** is a foundation for GNU/Linux shell use.
+**Gnu-linux-shell-use** is a foundation for shell scripting in the GNU/Linux environment.

+It is made up of four type of solutions:

+1. Scripts
+2. Functions scripts
+3. One-liners
+4. Aliases

 # Paradigms

-It provides solutions in the following paradigms:
+All the solutions of **Gnu-linux-shell-use** exist in following paradigms.
+Each paradigm contains one to two examples:

 ## Application management